LGBTQ rights in Thailand: Education

 On 26 December 1996, in a report in the Bangkok Post, the Rajabat Institute Council, the collective governing body of all of Thailand's colleges, declared that it would ban homosexuals from enrolling in any of its teacher training schools, the idea of Deputy Education Minister Suraporn Danaitangtrakul.
 The announcement was strongly criticised by human rights groups and many others, who urged the repeal of the policy.
 On 25 January 1997, Danaitangtrakul proposed that the Institute set new criteria to ban people with "improper personalities", but not specific groups such as homosexuals.

-According to a 2014 UNDP report, LGBT youth can face significant barriers to education because of their identities.
-A third of surveyed LGBT students had been physically harassed, a quarter sexually.
-Bullying of LGBT students ranged from verbal to severe physical or sexual abuse.
+According to a 2014 UNDP report, LGBTQ youth can face significant barriers to education because of their identities.
+A third of surveyed LGBTQ students had been physically harassed, a quarter sexually.
+Bullying of LGBTQ students ranged from verbal to severe physical or sexual abuse.
 The 2015 Gender Equality Act B.E.
 2558 makes exceptions for discrimination in educational settings.
 Toms (masculine women) appeared to be one of the most harassed groups.

 The report found that there was no mandatory education on sexual orientation or gender identity.
-Sexual health education was also found to be inadequate, which can contribute to unsafe sex prevalence and the spread of HIV among the LGBT community.
+Sexual health education was also found to be inadequate, which can contribute to unsafe sex prevalence and the spread of HIV among the LGBTQ community.
 Some SexEd textbooks contained references to homosexuality as "abnormal".
 Furthermore, most Thai schools require uniforms, and students are expected to wear a gendered uniform according to the sex they were assigned at birth.
 This discriminatory policy leads to discomfort and mental trauma for transgender students and many drop out of school.
-A lack of educational qualifications leads many LGBT Thais to "sex work or other forms of high-risk behaviour and risky employment in order to make ends meet."
+A lack of educational qualifications leads many LGBTQ Thais to "sex work or other forms of high-risk behaviour and risky employment in order to make ends meet."

 Prisons

 For several years, the official policy of Thai prisons has been to respect and recognize sexual diversity, placing inmates in cells based on their stated gender and sexual orientation.
 Homosexual male prisoners, like all male prisoners, have their heads shaved.
 Female inmates are not allowed to wear make-up, but gay male inmates are.
 A prisoner's gender is "verified" by a prison doctor, meaning that only trans women or kathoeys (transgender women or effeminate gay men) who have transitioned medically are placed with other women.
 However, kathoeys who have not transitioned medically can request to be placed with other kathoeys like them which, according to a 2016 interview, can be safer.
-According to the Department of Corrections, there were 4,448 LGBT prisoners in the country in 2016.
+According to the Department of Corrections, there were 4,448 LGBTQ prisoners in the country in 2016.
 Of these, 1,804 were katoey, 352 were gay (เกย์), 1,247 were tom (ทอม; female with masculine characteristics), 1,011 were dee (ดี้; female homosexual with feminine characteristics), and 34 were male-to-female transgender people.

-In 2016, the Department of Corrections had plans to build a central prison for only LGBT inmates.
-However, plans were delayed because of concerns about placing LGBT inmates away from their hometowns and relatives.
+In 2016, the Department of Corrections had plans to build a central prison for only LGBTQ inmates.
+However, plans were delayed because of concerns about placing LGBTQ inmates away from their hometowns and relatives.